Carleton Village

 Carleton Village is a neighbourhood in the city of Toronto, Ontario, Canada.
 It is centered along Davenport Road, south of St. Clair Avenue West and surrounded on the other three sides by railway lines.
 The CNR/CPR mainline to the west, the CNR railway lines to the east, and the CPR east–west railway lines to the south.

 The at grade crossing of two separate lines is referred to as the Davenport Junction.
 Metrolinx is working to eliminate this crossing to improve service and safety with a flyover to carry GO Train traffic.
-The separatio will also create green space for residents.
+The separation will also create green space for residents.

 Character

 The neighbourhood is an extremely mixed neighbourhood.
 The residential area is primarily single-family semi-detached homes, occupying the centre of the neighbourhood area.
 Along all of the rail lines are light industrial areas.
 Along St. Clair Avenue West is an area of commercial storefronts and service industries, tied together by the St. Clair Gardens Business Improvement Area.
 The 512 St. Clair streetcar provides transit access through the neighbourhood.